 Please note, it is best to have your internship secured no later than the middle of the term before you do your internship.
 Earlier is better!
-Once the internship is secured, work with your preceptor, faculty advisor, and MPH internship coordinator to complete the H510 Agreement and Learning Contract.
+Once the internship is secured, work with your preceptor, faculty advisor, and MPH internship coordinator to complete the H510 Learning Agreement.

-The site should do public health work, and the preceptor should have a graduate degree and relevant public health experience.
+The site should do public health work, and the preceptor should have a graduate degree (or a Bachelor’s degree with at least 5 years relevant public health experience) and relevant public health experience.
 Discuss options with the MPH Internship Coordinator and Faculty Advisor.

-Internships must fit with the foundational and/or track specific MPH competencies listed in the MPH Internship Handbook.
+Internships must fit with the foundational and/or option-specific MPH competencies.
 Over the course of the internship, students work on identified projects that tie to the competencies chosen.
 Internship projects should result in at least two products.

-Examples of portfolio products may include (depending on the track):
+Examples of portfolio products may include (depending on the option):